NMilivojevic/great-good/client/README.md

 ## Notes

-In order for account switching in MetaMask to reflect immediately in the user interface, users must enable both accounts for the domain.
+-   In order for account switching in MetaMask to reflect immediately in the user interface, users must enable both accounts for the domain.

+-   The decision not to persist user login state permanently in the browser session was intentional and aligns with the primary focus of the application on smart contract functionalities.

 ## Demo